 We offer a range of specialized corporate trust services with the Bank's signature focus, flexibility and personal service.
-Bank of Utah has extensive experience in aircraft owner trusts.
+Bank of Utah has extensive experience offering trust services for aircraft related needs, including debt and equity trust services.
 We also have experience managing a variety of other assets, including rail, vessels, real estate, general equipment, project finance, life settlement and other large-ticket structured finance.